 Day in and day out, your pain is present.
-Of course, there are mild fluctuations in intensity and type of pain to expect, and coping with chronic pain can be easier said than done some days.
+Of course, there are mild fluctuations in intensity and types of pain to expect, and coping with chronic pain can be easier said than done some days.

 Some mornings, you can barely get out of bed, as your pain is stiff and achy.
 Some nights, you head off to your room early as pain has depleted your resources with its burning and stinging feelings.
 No matter the kind of pain, there is one thing for sure: it sucks.

 Part of what makes chronic pain such a challenging condition is its unrelenting nature.
 You might be able to gain some short-term relief from medication, but our bodies (and brains) struggle to adapt to the unwelcome sensation of pain.

 It does not dull over time, and your body cannot compensate for the pain.
 It is here to stay.
 At times, it feels like it is worsening.

 With this being true, your goal should not be to rid yourself of pain.
 Though tempting, that notion is impractical and likely to end with additional frustration, sadness and disappointment.

 Instead, turn your sights towards coping.
 You cannot change your pain, but you can change the way you deal with chronic pain – both mentally and physically.
-Below are eight different ways to cope with chronic pain.
+Below are eight different ways you can go about coping with chronic pain.